Last Updated on

 Is a Back Massage During Pregnancy Safe?

 Pregnant women are often overwhelmed with back pain and are tempted to have a relaxing massage.
 But they toy with the idea, going back and forth, pondering over the question – can I get a back massage while pregnant?
 Although until recently, there was much ambiguity regarding prenatal back massages, recent scientific research has evidenced that massage therapies actually have benefits for pregnant women.
 Back massages can be performed safely at any stage of pregnancy, provided it is duly discussed with your doctor before making an appointment with a therapist.
-Many practitioners tend to avoid taking in mothers who are in their first trimester because of rates of miscarriage being high during that time.
+Many practitioners tend to avoid taking in mothers who are in their first trimester because the rate of miscarriage is high during that time.

 Benefits of Back Massages While Pregnant